-Foreign Affairs Council, 3183rd meeting: extracts from the arrivals and doorsteps
+Foreign Affairs Council: extracts from the arrivals and doorsteps

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.